TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Materials and Methods

 Consequently, feature reduction or selection techniques are applied beforehand to reduce the number of features to a computable range.
 Yet, this inherently poses the risk of losing information or dropping potentially relevant features, which would be highly undesirable for applications in the real world.
 Thus, we avoid feature reduction and instead make our model work on all available features.
 This allows the model to identify the most predictive features directly.
 To gain insights into this internal selection process, we sought inherent interpretability methods and chose to use attention maps computed within the transformer architecture.
 However, the role and interpretability of attention maps are controversial in the literature, with nearly no previous work on attention analysis of TabPFN (or related models).
-In the context of large language models (LLMs), studies have shown that while attention maps may provide a coarse indication of a model’s reasoning process, they are often noisy and can erroneously emphasize irrelevant tokens~\citep{serrano-smith-2019-attention, Jain2019AttentionIN}.
-Nevertheless, there have been interesting approaches in biomedicine, where features found by attention maps were supported by biological knowledge~\citep{CMKN,COmic}.
+In the context of large language models (LLMs), studies have shown that while attention maps may provide a coarse indication of a model's reasoning process, they are often noisy and can erroneously emphasize irrelevant tokens~\citep{serrano-smith-2019-attention, Jain2019AttentionIN}.
+Nevertheless, there have been successful approaches in biomedicine, where features identified by studying attention maps overlap with biological knowledge~\citep{CMKN,COmic}.

 For TabPFNv2's attention specifically, earlier research shows that it evolves across layers, shifting from label-focused attention in the first layers to semantically relevant attribute attention in deeper layers~\citep{ye2025closerlooktabpfnv2}.
-Additionally, \citet{rubachev2025finetuningtabularfoundationmodels} link a reduced entropy of the attention score distribution to a more focused classification model.
+Additionally, \citet{rubachev2025finetuningtabularfoundationmodels} links a reduced entropy of the attention score distribution to a more focused classification model.
 Building on these observations, we examine the attention maps as described, with careful consideration of their potential shortcomings.

-\section{Tabular Foundation Models for Predictive ML Tasks}
+\subsection{Tabular Foundation Models for Predictive ML Tasks}